 What Makes a Game Good?
 Games are a matter of taste!

-Jimmy Fallon Games.
+Game Design.
+Collective Intelligence Games.
+Improvisational Theatre.
+Learning How to Learn.
+Creative Inspiration.
 How to Host a Game Night.
 One of the best ways to quickly and effortlessly level-up friendships is to create a shared experience.

 I learned this the hard way.
 Here’s how it happened: In 2009 and 2010 my husband and I urban nomaded – we traveled the world living in different cities for 1 to 3 months at a time and working remotely.
 We were looking for a new home base so we would rent an Airbnb, do grocery shopping and try to make friends quickly to see what it would really be like to live there.

 We did a total of 14 cities including Buenos Aires, Tokyo, New York and of course, Portland where we ended up settling.
 On our honeymoon we were about to board a cruise around the Greek Islands when we heard, “Go Timbers!”
 When we moved to Portland it was easy to have more game nights, go to wine country and hang out together.
 And then I realized it was the experience.
 This is when I started hosting game nights.
 You learn together.
 How to Host the Perfect Game Night: Have I convinced you? #1: What’s the Goal?
 The Best Games for Bonding.
 I LOVE playing games – board games, people games, talking games, guessing games.